 Innocent Until Proved Guilty

-The more I watched, the more uncomfortable I became.
-In one sense it made no difference whether he was actually innocent or guilty.
-He was being convicted anyway.
-Covering themselves legally with words like “alleged” the media were able to “entertain” the viewers by implying he was a “horrible fiend.”
+In one sense it makes no difference whether a person is actually innocent or guilty.
+They are being convicted anyway.
+Covering themselves legally with words like “alleged” the media are able to “entertain” the viewers by implying he was a “horrible fiend.”

-In the old days it would just have been local people who might have assumed his guilt.
+In the old days it would just have been local people who might have assumed a person’s guilt.
 That’s bad enough.
-But nowadays the whole country is likely to conclude he was guilty without trial.
-How devastating it must have been for him.
-I wonder how he is now.
-He’s dropped out of the news-entertainment spotlight because he was released without charge.
-Will he ever get over it?
+But nowadays the whole country is likely to conclude they are guilty without trial.
+How devastating it must have been for innocent people who experience this.

 I hate to think of people’s lives being ruined by false accusation and by conviction without trial.
 I’ve seen too much of it over the years.